Gender and migration

 IOM’s Migration Law Database consolidates information on international migration law and frames it in a comprehensive manner.
 It draws together migration-related instruments including gender-related norms in the migration context.
 The database contains relevant international, regional and bilateral treaties, international and regional resolutions, declarations and other instruments.

-BRIDGE was a gender and development research service at the Institute of Development Studies, which advocated for the significance of a gender perspective in endeavors to reduce poverty and promote social justice in the migration processes.
+BRIDGE was a gender and development research service at the Institute of Development Studies, which advocated for the significance of a gender perspective in endeavours to reduce poverty and promote social justice in the migration processes.
 Among other development-related objectives, BRIDGE focused on gender aspects of migration.

 The ILO Regional Office for Asia and the Pacific has a database called the International Labour Migration Statistics (ILMS) Database which compiles a variety of statistical sources on international migrants and international migrant workers.
 It generates statistical data from population and housing censuses, labour force surveys, household surveys, enterprise surveys and administrative records.
 The ILMS Database presents datasets on the international migrant stock, international migrant flow and nationals abroad.
 Data are broken down by sex, age, employment status, education, occupation, economic activity and origin.